vallimeenaav/Tableau-Tubealytics-Analyzing_YouTube-s_Top_Trends_and_Engagement_Metrics/README.md

 1️⃣ Clone the repository: git clone https://github.com/YOUR_GITHUB_USERNAME/Tubealytics-YouTube-Trends.git

-2️⃣ Open Tableau Desktop and load Tubealytics.twbx.
+2️⃣ Open Tableau Desktop and load Tubealytics.twbx from the drive link.

 3️⃣ Explore the interactive dashboards to gain insights!